harlyq/aframe-spe-particles-component/README.md

 |wiggleSpread|+- spread for the wiggle attribute|0|number|

 ## Issues
-When using the disc or sphere distributions for velocity or acceleration, setting the radius to 0, will also disable the velocity or acceleration
+When using the disc or sphere distributions for velocity or acceleration, setting the radius to 0, will also disable the velocity and acceleration

 Enabling **randomizePosition** on sphere or disc distributions breaks the velocity and acceleration behavior